-Come join us in our Tap Room or on our patio for a glass or a flight of our great selection of craft beers.
-Also available is a rotating selection of local Okanagan wine and cider along with a variety of non-alcoholic beverages.
-Tapas style food choices made from local ingredients will tempt your appetite.
-During the warm weather season our Backyard space is also open with great beer, local food trucks and Okanagan sunshine.
-Cannery Brewing is family friendly.
+Come join us in our taproom or on our seasonal patio for a glass or a flight of our locally produced craft beers.
+We also have a rotating selection of local Okanagan wine and cider along with a variety of non-alcoholic beverages.
+Enjoy a range of tapas style dishes made from local ingredients.
+Cannery Brewing is family-friendly.
 Please feel free to bring your board games.
-We feature local musicians as background music only due to the current Covid 19 restrictions.
+Plan to join us on Sundays from 5-7pm as we feature live, local musicians.

 COVID-19 Safety Plan